Maspanksjr9/Azure-Honeypot-Lab/README.md

-# Azure-Honeypot-Lab
+# Azure-Honeypot-Lab - Configured Using Terraform
-IaC Template for Azure Honeypot Lab